 That growth has come largely on the back of stellar managers—stars like former T. Rowe Price Health Sciences head Kris Jenner and current T. Rowe Price Capital Appreciation Manager David Giroux.
 But it’s also worth noting that while T. Rowe isn’t really known for skinflint fees, its expenses tend to be quite competitive, helping to attract investor money, too.

-• More than 70% of T. Rowe funds with a minimum 10-year track record beat their Lipper average for the period.
+• 94% of T. Rowe retirement funds with a minimum 10-year track record beat their Lipper average for the period.

 How Were the Best T. Rowe Price Funds Selected?